sb852/kaggle/README.md

 __Is there a difference in rentals per week day?__
 We can see a clear difference in the behaviour of both groups.
 Registered users follow a more predictable pattern.
-They might rent the bike to travel to work and they rent fewer bikes on the weekend.
+They might rent the bike to cycle to work and they rent fewer bikes on the weekend.
 Casual users seem to be users who rent their bikes mostly on (or shortly before/after) weekends.

 ![alt tag](https://github.com/drawer87/kaggle/blob/master/rentals_per_weekday.jpg)